-The Ship: Your Home and Workplace at Sea
+The Warriors Home and Workplace at Sea

 The Gulden Leeuw was built in 1937 on behalf of the Danish Ministry of Agriculture and Fisheries.
 During her period of service for the Danish government, she was frequently used for marine biological research, not only in Danish waters but also in international ones.
 She now is registered in the Netherlands and is one of the world’s largest three-mast-topsail schooners.
 Used for day trips, special events and Sail Training, (just like this) the Ship and its crew has extensive experience providing opportunities for youth and young adults all over the world.
 Recently, she and her crew were hosts to the Canadian ‘Class Afloat‘ program; 15 to 20 year old students receiving fully accredited senior high school and university programs while sailing to over 20 ports on four continents.